guptashashvat/attendance_system/attendance_system/README.md

 ✔️ API integrations are done with Geolocator API to get location coordinates and distance between two locations (current location and office location), and with Geocoder API in order to get current address.

 ✔️  The code is divided into modules, services, utilities, screens, controllers, and components in order to get better code readability, understandability, optimization.

+The following is a video demo of the project: https://www.youtube.com/watch?v=0qWOaxCMK10